kenan-rhoton/5winds/units/skirmishers.markdown

 - Guard 1

 Actions:
-- Earth:
+- Earth: Strike and Move
-- Heaven: Move and Shoot, or Shoot and Move
+- Heaven: Move and Shoot 20, or Shoot 20 and Move
-- Fire:
+- Fire: Move
-- Shadow:
+- Shadow: Shoot 20
-- Iron:
+- Iron: Move and Strike

 Abilities:
 - Shooting at range 20

-Equipment options:
-- Shields: gain "Earth or Iron: Hold Ground"
-- Heavy Weapons: +1 Additional Combat on a Charge
-- Javelins: Allows shooting at range 15